On the Finiteness of the Derived Equivalence Classes of some Stable Endomorphism Rings: The Derived Equivalence Class

 can be thought of as a `picture' of the derived equivalence class of $\Lambda$.
-The set of vertices consists of precisely the basic algebras in the derived equivalence class and the (not necessarily positive) paths starting at a given vertex control all of the tilting complexes of that algebra.
-Further, the end vertex of the path determines the endomorphism algebra of the tilting complex and thus we think of each path as a derived equivalence induced by that tilting complex.
-To say anything precise about these derived equivalences, we need to restrict to standard equivalences. \end{example}
+The vertices are precisely the basic algebras in the derived equivalence class and the (not necessarily positive) paths starting at a given vertex control all of the tilting complexes of that algebra.
+Further, the end vertex of a path determines the endomorphism algebra of the associated tilting complex and thus we think of each path as a derived equivalence induced by that tilting complex.
+If we recall from \S \ref{derivedprelim} that any tilting complex induces a unique standard derived equivalence (up to algebra isomorphism), we obtain the following result. \end{example}